50 Running Terms: Terminology All Runners Should Know

 #34: Bib

-Also called a bib number, this is the paper number you get when you enter a race that is used to identify you specifically in the event.
+Also called a bib number, it is the paper number you get when you enter a race that is used to identify you specifically in the event.

 #35: Corral

-When you run a large race, runners are often grouped into sections behind the starting line, known as corrals, based on their projected finish time.
+When you run a large race, runners are often grouped into sections behind the starting line, known as corrals, based on their projected race pace and finish time.ย

 #36: Hardware

-Also called bling, running hardware refers to the race medal, trophy, or other goodies you get for finishing the race.
+Also called bling, running hardware refers to the race medal, trophy, or other goodies you get for finishing the race distance.

 #37: Clock Time

-The clock time is how long it took you to cross the finish line of a race after the gun went off.
+The clock time, also known as “gun time,” is how long it took you to cross the finish line of a race after the gun went off.ย

-It does not take into consideration when you crossed the official start line, which can sometimes be several seconds to several minutes or more, depending on the size of the race.
+It does not consider when you cross the official start line, which can sometimes be several seconds to several minutes or more, depending on the race size.

 Runners in a race.